 Our clients sometimes ask for guidance about what’s “normal” for spending by category.
 That really varies by income level and personal preference.
 But I’ll try to give you some guidelines:

-- Start by looking at what is coming in every month.
-Take out what you’ll owe for taxes or other payroll deductions like insurance and retirement savings.
-Try to save at least 10% of what you take home.
-With very low interest rates on savings, that figure will probably need to be closer to 16% of what you take home.
+- Save First.
+Start by looking at what is coming in every month.
+Take out what you’ll owe for taxes (net income).
+Try to save at least 10% of net income.
+If you’re not in your 20s anymore, that savings number will probably need to be upwards of 15%.

-- Don’t be “house poor.”
-Try to stick to 22% for home-related debt and 30% for all debt.
+- Reasonable Debt.
+Don’t be “house poor.”
+Don’t take on more debt than you can comfortably afford if at all possible (Silicon Valley and San Francisco are exceptions).
 If you are paying down student loans, you may need to rent for a while to keep overall debt costs down.

-- If you are raising a family, don’t neglect your own retirement savings.
-Yes, you’ll feel better if you put away something for your kids’ education, but you still need to put something away for retirement so you get the time value of compounding on those dollars.
+- Retirement Savings.
+If you are raising a family, don’t neglect your own retirement savings.
+Yes, you’ll feel better if you put away something for your kid kids’ education, but you still need to put something away for retirement so you get the time value of compounding on those dollars.

-- If you don’t use it, cut the cost.
+- Essentialism.
+If you don’t use it, cut the cost.

-- Think about what really brings you joy, and make sure at least a portion of your money goes toward that.
+- Awakening Joy.
+Think about what really brings you joy, and make sure at least a portion of your money goes toward that.

 There is freedom in defining where you want your money to go.
 If you notice frustration or depression around money issues, question your most basic assumptions.
 Maybe you don’t need to own a house.
 Maybe the kids don’t need quite as many after-school programs.
 Maybe you could live somewhere else with a lower cost of living.